 - Organize your session in terms of contributions and schedule requests;

 - Invite speakers reflecting the diverse scientific community (note that each session should not have more than two solicited speakers; solicited speakers may also be selected later on from the list of authors that submitted a standard conference abstract);

-- Define moderators for the asynchronous discussion channel on Slack associated with your session at the conference;
+- Define chairs and moderators for the different session components (oral/poster blocks; asynchronous discussion channel on Slack).

 We expect you to encourage submissions to ensure that participation in your session is diverse and representative of the whole research community.
 Each session requires a minimum of two conveners to limit bias when selecting chairpersons, inviting and reviewing abstracts and selecting contributors, including solicited speakers.
 It is encouraged that for each session at least one early-career professional is appointed as convener.
 You should ensure that speakers in sessions are balanced for gender, career stage, and nationality and that they are organized without disadvantage to any potential participant.
 You should try to ensure that there are early career professionals speaking in each session.
 All conveners are expected to abide by the EPSC Code of Conduct.

 The Copernicus Office Meeting Organizer provides the following tools to assist you in the fulfilment of your duties: